jacobdotcosta/kcp/README.md

 ### End-to-end script

-To execute the scenario using a kind cluster, open a terminal and execute the following script: `./skupper/scenario-1.sh`.
+To execute the scenario top of a kind cluster, open a terminal and execute the following script where you pass as env var the IP address of your local machine running the cluster:

+`HOST_MACHINE=<IP> ./skupper/scenario-1.sh`.